 7. The company contributes five percent of its pretax earnings.

-H-E-B received a lot of (unsought) attention for how it provided help to Houston after Hurricane Harvey in 2017, highlighting their disaster response work, but they’ve been contributing to good causes since the beginning.
+H-E-B received a lot of (unsought) attention for how it provided help to Houston after Hurricane Harvey in 2017, highlighting their disaster response work, but they've been contributing to good causes since the beginning.
 In 2016, their food bank program delivered more than 31 million pounds of food to food banks in Texas and Mexico.
-They have multiple education focused programs that award money to outstanding teachers and schools and donate books to kids that need them.
+H-E-B also has multiple education-focused programs that award money to outstanding teachers and schools and donate books to kids that need them.

 8. The company has its own culinary academy.

 Employees attend the culinary academy to learn how to work the sampling stations H-E-B has in their Texas stores to promote H-E-B brand products.
 The academy also trains staff for the stores' prepared food departments and in-store restaurants.

 9. They have curbside pickup and home delivery at select H-E-B stores.

 Staying on top of the grocery game means offering convenience, so H-E-B is now offering ways for customers to shop online and either pick their order up at the store or have it delivered.
 Not every location offers it yet, but you can check their website to see if the store closest to you offers H-E-B curbside pickup or home delivery.

 10. H-E-B employees can own stock in the company.

 In 2016, the company began granting stock to employees.
 While the company remains privately owned and controlled by the Butt family, employees are anticipated to eventually own up to 15 percent of the company.
 The stock plan is offered in addition to the 401(k) that employees, also known as H-E-B Partners, receive.
 To be eligible, Partners have to be at least 21 years old, have worked with the company for at least a year, and worked at least 1,000 hours in a calendar year.

 11. It has a golf tournament to benefit the Special Olympics.